This page provides the technical capabilities and limitations of the Cloud Analytics with Kafka® Connect offer.

 Supported regions

-Entire database instances have to be in the same region.
+Entire analytics instances have to be in the same region.

 Plans